confirmedcode/Confirmed-iOS/Readme.md

 # Confirmed VPN (iOS)

-Confirmed VPN is the first VPN to be completely Openly Operated.
-All of our code is open source, and we prove that our code is the only code on our server, which follow these principles:

-* **Disabling SSH or direct machine access
-* **No database password or other secrets access
-* **Not allowing users to assume roles intended for machines
-* **Not allowing any remote sessions
-* **Disabling flow logs
-* **Not allowing any custom commands on machines
+Confirmed VPN is the first Openly Operated VPN, which means it proves its Privacy Policy and security through full transparency.
+Read its Audit Kit and independent third party audit reports at https://openlyoperated.org/report/confirmedvpn.

 ## Feedback

-If you have any questions, concerns, or other feedback, please let us know any feedback in Github issues or by e-mail.
+If you have any questions, concerns, or other feedback, please let us know in Github issues or by e-mail at engineering@confirmedvpn.com, or contact us through other methods: https://confirmedvpn.com/contact.

-We also have a bug bounty program that can be found here: https://hackerone.com/confirmed_inc

-## Using the App

-If you would like to use the app, you can find it here: https://itunes.apple.com/us/app/confirmed-vpn/id1286896061?mt=8.

 ## License